lwjglgamedev/lwjglbook-bookcontents-leg/chapter27/chapter27.md

 Hence, the first thing that we must do is to construct the list of vertices positions, the bones / joints / indices and the associated weights from the structure above.
 Once we have done that, we need to pre-calculate the transformation matrices for each bone / joint for all the animation frames defined in the model.

 Assimp scene object defines a Node’s hierarchy.
 Each Node is defined by a name a list of children node.
 Animations use these nodes to define the transformations that should be applied  to.
 This hierarchy is defined indeed the bones’ hierarchy.
 Every bone is a node, and has a parent, except the root node, and possible a set of children.
 There are special nodes that are not bones, they are used to group transformations, and should be handled when calculating the transformations.
-Another issue is that these Node’s hierarchy is defined fro the whole model, we do not have separate hierarchies for each mesh.
+Another issue is that these Node’s hierarchy is defined from the whole model, we do not have separate hierarchies for each mesh.

 A scene also defines a set of animations.
 A single model can have more than one animation.
 You can have animations for a model to walk, run etc. Each of these animations define different transformations.
 An animation has the following attributes: